 Fort Carroll is an abandoned 19th-century military installation, built on an artificial island, in the Patapsco River.
 It lies southeast of the Francis Scott Key Memorial Bridge in Baltimore.

-In 1818, Baltimoreans called for a new fort to be built to protect Baltimore Harbor (the War of 1812 still fresh in everyone’s mind) that would supplement the protection afforded by Fort McHenry.
-Construction began in 1841.
+During the early 1800s, Baltimoreans called for a new fort to be built to protect Baltimore Harbor (the War of 1812 still fresh in everyone’s mind) that would supplement the protection afforded by Fort McHenry.
+Construction began in 1848.
 Initial plans were rather ambitious, calling for a four-story structure of tiered galleries, capable of housing 350 cannons.
 The project supervisor was brevet-colonel Robert E. Lee of the Army Corps of Engineers, and future commander of the Confederate Army.

 Fort Carroll was Lee’s first command.
 For three years, he supervised the fort’s construction, and in 1850, it was named in honor of Charles Carroll, a highly influential Maryland politician and the last living signer of the Declaration of Independence.

 By 1851, after spending $1 million, construction was far behind schedule.
 Only the structure’s foundation and first level had been completed.
 While Congress debated future construction, Lee grew impatient and accepted a new position as the head of the West Point Military Academy.